Click on an image to view fragrances with a similar scent-profile

 Spicy Not necessarily always made with chili peppers, but spicy fragrances that use ingredients like nutmeg, pepper and cinnamon that can produce a warm peppered aroma.
 Can be referenced primarily both men and women's perfume, considered a unisex scent-profile.

-Sweet/Gourmand A term used for sugary sweet fragrances, that can sometimes smell like desert.
-Usually mixed with notes like chocolate, vanilla, caramel, berries etc, commonly considered unisex.
+Sweet/Gourmand A term used for sugary sweet fragrances, that can sometimes smell like desert, or other edible items.
+Usually mixed with notes like chocolate, coffee, vanilla, caramel, berries etc, commonly considered unisex.

 Tea Fragrances with a calming meditative tea-like aroma, usually unisex.
 They can be fresh and bright like green tea with lemon, or spiced and bold like a dark cup of black tea.

-Woody Essential in both men & women's perfumery, help shape & ground the base of a scent.
-They can range from soft and feminine like sandalwood to robust and earthy like cedar.
+Woody Essential in both men & women's perfumery to help shape & ground the base of a scent.
+They can range from soft and feminine like sandalwood to robust and earthy like cedar, or slightly bitter or acidic like vetiver.
 The scent-profile of a "woody" is often in reference to a classic masculine scent profile.